savonet/book/workflow.md

 ```

 Since the `normalize` function is not perfect, it might happen that it produces
-a too loud sound for a short period of time.
+a very loud sound for a short period of time.
 In order to avoid the clipping it
 would induce, it is advisable to always pipe the output of `normalize` to a
 limiter: